pyeventsourcing/eventsourcing/docs/topics/process.rst

 environments shouldn't (at least by default) cause disorderly processing results.

-The only trick is remembering that production is determined in general by consumption with recording.
+The only trick was remembering that production is determined in general by consumption with recording.
 In particular, if consumption and recording are reliable, then production is bound to be reliable.
 As shown below, the reliability of this library's approach to event